 Running is one of the most effective ways to rev up your metabolism.
-While you don't have much control over your metabolic rate, aerobic activity, such as running on a regular basis can temporarily increase your metabolism, which burns calories for energy.
+While you don't have much control over your metabolic rate, aerobic activity, such as running on a regular basis, can temporarily increase your metabolism, which burns calories for energy.

 How Your Metabolism Works

-It is not uncommon for people with weight loss issues to blame it on a slow metabolism.
+It is not uncommon for people with weight-loss issues to blame it on a slow metabolism.
 The National Health Service states that there is little evidence to support this.
 Rather, those who are overweight tend to have a faster metabolism than leaner individuals because the energy requirements are higher for a larger frame.

-For greater benefits you can work twice as hard and aim for 150 minutes of vigorously intense aerobic activity per week.
+For greater benefits, you can work twice as hard and aim for 150 minutes of vigorous aerobic activity per week.
 Therefore, you can run for 15 or 30 minutes daily to meet the physical guideline specification.

-This metabolic boost is caused by the increased oxygen intake and anaerobic boost during HIIT, than in slower and longer forms of cardio.
+This metabolic boost is caused by the greater oxygen intake and anaerobic boost during HIIT than in slower and longer forms of cardio.
 Perform HIIT while running by alternating between one-minute sprints and two minutes of moderate jogging for 25 minutes.

 Watch What You Eat